MINJOO0613/spartamarket/README.md

 SPARTAMARKET is a comprehensive e-commerce platform designed to handle user accounts, product management, user interactions, and search functionality.

+In our SPARTAMARKET project, we've named the shopping site QUIET.
+The image above is the site's main logo.

 &nbsp;

 ## Features